skm-git1/MedQuad-Assistant/README.md

 ## MedQuad Assistant
-A Medical Q&A Chatbot trained on the MedQuAD Dataset[https://github.com/abachaa/MedQuAD], implemented using a retrieval mechanism to find relevant answers.
+A Medical Q&A Chatbot trained on the [MedQuAD Dataset](https://github.com/abachaa/MedQuAD), implemented using a retrieval mechanism to find relevant answers.
 Basic medical entity recognition (e.g., symptoms, diseases, treatments).
 User interface using Streamlit for asking medical questions